With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

-Learn MoreInfinity Counseling Llc is a mental health facility in Medina County, OH, located at 1839 Pearl Road, Suite 101 And 102, 44212.
+Learn MoreInfinity Counseling Llc is a mental health clinic in Medina County, OH, located at 1839 Pearl Road, Suite 101 And 102, 44212.
 Infinity Counseling Llc provides outpatient treatment.
-Infinity Counseling Llc provides individual psychotherapy, group therapy and cognitive behavioral therapy to children / adolescents, seniors 65 or older and adults.
-Infinity Counseling Llc also supports LGBT, transitional age young adults and people requiring dual diagnosis treatment.
-Some other services available at Infinity Counseling Llc include case management, suicide prevention services and court-ordered outpatient treatment.
+Infinity Counseling Llc offers couples/family therapy, group therapy and trauma therapy to adults, young adults and children / adolescents.
+Infinity Counseling Llc also supports transitional age young adults, LGBT and people requiring dual diagnosis treatment.
+Additional services offered at Infinity Counseling Llc include suicide prevention services, case management and court-ordered outpatient treatment.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.